SimonLight001/SpacesDemos/Location_COVID/README.md

 Then navigate to the correct folder - `cd Location_COVID`

+IT IS KEY TO RUN THE WEB SERVER FIRST!

 Firstly start the web server with the command - `python3 web_server.py`

 In another terminal or tab, run the application with - `python 3 index.py`